-- I would like to be able to respect your wishes for future medical care.
-Would it be ok for us to talk about what you would want? - How are you doing compared to a year ago?

-Assess patient/family understanding of the patient's medical condition and prognosis

-- What have physicians told you about your condition? - What is your understanding of your major medical problem now? - How serious is it?

-Determine patient's treatment goals in his/her present condition

-- How much information about what is likely to be ahead with your illness would you like from our team? - What is most important to you in receiving treatment for your illness? - What do you hope for? - What would you want to avoid in receiving treatment for illness? (opposed to nursing home or breathing machine) - What do you fear?
+- "How are things going?" - "How are you doing compared to a year ago?" - Assess patient/family understanding of the patient's medical condition and prognosis - "What have physicians told you about your (the patient's) condition?" - "What is your understanding of your (the patient's) major medical problem now?" - "How serious is it?" - Determine patient's goals for treatment in his/her present condition? - "How much information about what is likely to be ahead with your illness would you like from our team?" - "What is most important to you in receiving treatment for your illness?
+What do you hope for?" - "What would you want to avoid in receiving treatment for illness (some patients say they would want to avoid being placed on a breathing machine or in a nursing home)?
+What do you fear?"